rilldata/rill/docs/docs/tutorials/rill_advanced_features/incremental_models/2-cloud-storage-splits.md

 ### Refreshing Partitions

-When issues arise in partitions in your model, you will need to fix the underlying issue then refresh this specific split in Rill.
+When issues arise in partitions in your model, you will need to fix the underlying issue then refresh this specific partitions in Rill.
 In the UI, you can select the dropdown `Showing` and select errors.

 ![img](/img/tutorials/302/errored-partitions.png)